PERT Writing Study Guide: Organization & Coherence

 Deep Dive: Tackling Transitions

 Transitions are words and phrases that help link ideas together in writing.
-They can indicate relationships like cause and effect, contrast, or the sequence of events.
+They can indicate cause and effect, comparison and contrast, or the sequence of events.
 Using transitions effectively will make your writing smoother and more coherent.

 Here are some common transitions and their usage: